-Our four week hill climbing plan is aimed primarily at riders who have completed our advanced/intermediate Plan or, at the least our foundation plan, and are looking for a final hill climbing block in preparation for a hilly or mountainous sportive.
+Our four week hill climbing plan is aimed primarily at riders who have completed our Pre-season plan or, at the least our Off-season base builder plan, and are looking for a final hill climbing block in preparation for a hilly or mountainous sportive.

 What will it give me?

 The plan is designed to fine tune the physiological requirements for strong climbing.
 It focusses on strength, raising threshold and some higher intensity work for those steep ramps.
 There is also a strong endurance component to this plan.

 How much training is involved?

 The peak volume of this plan is ten hours and twenty minutes.
 If you have been following our Pre-season plan, you will be used to this level of training.
 The volume builds steadily through the first three weeks of the plan and then is significantly reduced for the final recovery week.